provablyprivate/documents/week1.md

 * #### Adi
 _Note: following events happened in their mentioned order_

 Attended all the lectures and meetings this week.
 Accepted the role that will be responsible for the external communication of the group.
 Read through the relevant course guidelines.
 Read through Robin Adams main article, still unclear how the algorithm works due to not being familiar with the level of proof presented.
 Goals for next week: Get help, from Robin preferably, to understand the article better.
+Completed the online course on "fact checking"

-Time spent this week: __22h__
+Time spent this week: __23h__

 * #### Fredrik
 Prepared a quick lecture on git-usage.
 Read Robin's article and privacy by Design article.